AmperSam-git/baserom-template/Readme.md

 ## Lunar Magic User Toolbar

 To make life easier for you as a hacker, this project template comes with a custom User Toolbar in Lunar Magic.
 It uses a script on the backend to automate the process of applying additional custom assets to your ROM right from Lunar Magic without the need for scripts or dragging your rom around.

+## Project Folders

+### docs

+The initialization script moves all the readmes and other documentation from the various tools to this folder, if they have any, for easy access.

+### init

+This contains the resources used to initialize the project.
+This includes some template list files that replace the default tool list files, the User Toolbar files, and initialization PowerShell scripts.

+### tools

+Folder where all the baserom tools will be "installed" by the initialization script.

+### workspace

+Your eventual project's root folder, will contain your ROM, any tool auxillary files and extracted graphics from your ROM.